ethereum-optimism/optimism/specs/glossary.md

 [L1]: /glossary.md#layer-1-L1

-Refers the Ethereum blockchain, used in contrast to [layer 2][L2], which refers to Optimistic Ethereum.
+Refers the Ethereum blockchain, used in contrast to [layer 2][L2], which refers to Optimism.

 ## Layer 2 (L2)

 [L2]: /glossary.md#layer-2-L2

-Refers to the Optimistic Ethereum blockchain (specified in this repository), used in contrast to [layer 1][L1], which refers to the Ethereum blockchain.
+Refers to the Optimism blockchain (specified in this repository), used in contrast to [layer 1][L1], which refers to the Ethereum blockchain.

 ## Block